 These compatibility list created by assuming you’ve connected the Base HAT to the device via USB.
 UART communication can be work with every device in the list easily which has 3.3V level UART port.

+For the best working condition, power the Raspberry Pi with a minimum 2 Amps 5V adapter while using the Base HAT attached.
 We don’t recommend the usage of long and low-quality micro USB cables between Base Shield and Raspberry Pi.
 It causes data and power loss.
 Thus, the cable included the package works greatly.

 - PWR LED: When the module is powered up, this RED led turns on